As the sun sets on another semester at Columbia, Bwog recaps the happenings of Fall 2021.

 Soon after, we resumed our NSOP-themed newsletter called Freshletter.
 Arts Editor Maya Campbell and Senior Staff Writer Charlotte Slovin expanded on this first-year content by sharing all the best free art opportunities for Barnard and Columbia students around the city.
 Finally, Deputy Editor Lillian Rountree and News Editor Victoria Borlando ended the summer with a detailed update on the Student Workers Of Columbia’s struggle for a satisfactory contract.

 September saw a month of tears in the form of a painful reminder that we must go to office hours.
-But in case staying in your dorm is more your thing, Senior Staff Writer Sarah Perry provided a helpful guide to befriending your roommate.
+But in case staying in your dorm is more your thing, Senior Staff Writer James Perry provided a helpful guide to befriending your roommate.

 Bwog also witnessed some wild NSOP happenings, compiling a list of everything we oversaw and overheard.
 (Warning: it’s not pretty.)
 Speaking of “not pretty,” Bwog members also fought for their lives in a laundry room, making us question this whole “in-person” thing.
 Thankfully, Staff Writer Talia Rosen shared the best back-to-school transition tips.